YOU ARE VISITING THE REFERENCE PAGES OF THE U.K. N.R.A. HISTORIC ARMS RESOURCE CENTRE - MINIATURE CALIBRE RIFLES RESEARCH SITE

 Marked on the but LHS

-Below: another Model No.10 Rifle with the BSA No.8 folding rear-sight as advertised above,
+Below: a Model "No.10a" Rifle with the BSA No.8 folding rear-sight as advertised above,

-indicating that the rifle probably did not leave the factory or dealership so configured.
+The lack of a tunnelled No.19 fore-sight suggests that the rifle perhaps did not leave the factory or dealership configured as a Model 10a.